Bharat Wire Ropes FY26 Net Profit Rises to ₹7,245.56 Lakh; Key Appointments Made

 *this image is generated using AI for illustrative purposes only.

 Bharat Wire Ropes Limited has announced the appointment of three auditing firms following a Board of Directors meeting held on May 16, 2026.
 The approvals, made upon the recommendation of the Audit Committee, were disclosed to the stock exchanges pursuant to Regulation 30 of the Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015.
-The appointments cover the roles of Internal Auditor, Cost Auditor, and Statutory Auditor for the company.
+The appointments cover the roles of Internal Auditor, Cost Auditor, and Statutory Auditor for the company, with all three firms confirmed to have no relationship with any directors of the company.

 Key Auditor Appointments